igarcia17/TAF1_genetics/README.md

 4. [DONE] Gene-set analysis of MAGMA for those interactors, 4 sets: only WT, only mut, not differential, all together.

-5. ORA with oligodendrocytes markers over the genes on the CHIP-seq pause peak.
+5. [DONE] ORA with oligodendrocytes markers over the genes on the CHIP-seq pause peak.
+Actually, it is an hypergeometric test.
+All significant.